 Platform notes: RetroPie

-Other than the official Raspberry Pi releases you can found on the download page, Pegasus is also from the RetroPie repositories.
+For Raspberry Pi devices Pegasus is also available from the RetroPie repositories.
 You can install it by two ways:

 - a) From the RetroPie setup menu